fireblastdaniel/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  Tokens are used to create a way for a website to recognize a user while protecting pages from non-users.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  You can keep your web apps secure by tokenizing logins in a secure way, and using protected routes to prevent unauthorized users from entering protected pages

 - [ ] Describe how web servers work.

+  computers can connect to the internet via the world wide web, locate a specific server computer through a URL and domain name, and retrieve information from that server.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  update (put) and delete

 ## Project Set Up